siakhooi/shed/docs/shed-list-code.md

 # shed-list-code

 Print list of shed codes, configured in the _~/.shed/config.yaml_.
+Use by `shed-use` for completion logic.

 ## SYNOPSIS